adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 * Issues with existing frameworks:
   * each implements distrubuted execution in isolation (duplicated work)
-  * even though each uses common low-level primitives (RPC and OS syscalls), their features/optimizations aren't easily portable to another
+  * even though each uses common low-level primitives (RPC and OS syscalls), their features/optimizations aren't easily portable to one another
   * applications with heterogeneous workloads need to stich together different specialized frameworks, leaving issues such as efficient data movement and sharing of cluster resources to the end developer